How to Talk to Family Members about Cancer

 However, children of all ages notice more than parents acknowledge.

-Younger children have the tendency to reciprocate feelings, attitudes, and behaviors like their parents.
+Younger children tend to reciprocate feelings, attitudes, and behaviors like their parents.

 Teens, especially, make it a priority to seek the truth and the full truth.